Xymist/blog-2018/content/post/food-wednesday.md

 tags = ["Food Wednesday", "Veal"]
 +++

-**I've decided** to do recipes on Wednesdays, because routine is comforting and food is important.
+I've decided to do recipes on Wednesdays, because routine is comforting and food is important.
 Or the other way around, I can never remember.
 It was wet, cold, and dark all day today, so despite it being Summer I thought Winter food entirely appropriate.
 In that spirit I hunted in the freezer, and discovered we had some veal mince.
 Veal, for those of you not familiar, is young beef - it's tender and sweet, without the heavy beef flavour, much as lamb compares to hogget or mutton.

-*Veal and Sweet Potato Pie;*
+### Veal and Sweet Potato Pie
-*Serves 4*

-*Ingredients*
+#### Serves 4

+#### Ingredients

-500g lean veal mince.[^1]
+- 500g lean veal mince.[^1]
-75g pancetta, as lardons[^2]
+- 75g pancetta, as lardons[^2]
-150g butter.[^3]
+- 150g butter.[^3]
-Two (2) medium onions
+- Two (2) medium onions
-Two (2) banana shallots
+- Two (2) banana shallots
-Four (4) cloves garlic[^4]
+- Four (4) cloves garlic[^4]
-250ml red wine
+- 250ml red wine
-50ml balsamic vinegar
+- 50ml balsamic vinegar
-Salt
+- Salt
-Pepper
+- Pepper

-Four (4) sweet potatoes
+- Four (4) sweet potatoes
-50ml cream
+- 50ml cream
-1/2 wheel of Boursin[^5]
+- 1/2 wheel of Boursin[^5]
-Grating of parmesan
+- Grating of parmesan
-50g tomato paste
+- 50g tomato paste
-Handful of pink peppercorns
+- Handful of pink peppercorns
-Handful of chopped chives
+- Handful of chopped chives

-Three (3) courgettes
+- Three (3) courgettes
-Nutmeg
+- Nutmeg

-*Method*
+#### Procedure

 Preheat oven to 473K.